 As the Fall season creeps up on us, it’s time get to know your hunting grounds and prepare for deer hunting season.
-Every hunter sits in anticipation, but you gotta take full advantage of this hunting season and prepare for success.
+Every hunter sits in anticipation and the deer are active, but you gotta take full advantage of this hunting season and prepare for success.
 Let’s take a look at some of best ways to make this hunting season your best.

 Know the Rules of the Game

 Be sure to look up the season dates and policies in your specific state.
 Some states have different regulations on deer hunting.
 Stay in-the-know and keep updated on all of your state hunting laws.
 Not only do you have to remain informed on your state laws, but learn about your game too.
 Any seasoned hunter knows that you must learn about your prey, what they eat, where they are and more to prepare for the hunt.
 Before hunting season begins, scout out the land and see if you find any natural clearings that might make good spots for blinds and/or feeders.

 Every hunter knows that deer have a keen sense of smell, and your sweat and other bodily odors will carry in the outdoors.
 There are many ways to mask your human scent, including protective clothes, unscented soaps, sprays, gloves, etc. But a quick and easy way to hide your scent, in case your gear isn’t doing the trick, is to take a little briquette of charcoal and swipe it over your hands and face.
 Charcoal is odor absorbent and can help eliminate any odors permeating from your body.

 Find Deer Patterns

 Deer scouting is crucial to having a great hunting season.
 Not only should you roam your hunting grounds to get the feel of the land, but keep notice of any tracks or deer you might find.
 Take note of any natural clearings that deer might gather in.
 If there are none, you can even take this opportunity to create some clearings of your own along natural paths in the woods.